scottlowry/ScottLowryNet/www/content/posts/chatgpt-resume-generator.md

 # Introduction

 Looking for work in the current tech job market has never been more frustrating.
 If you have a broad range of experience, you're likely qualified for several roles.
 That means maintaining multiple resumes on top of needing to tailor them per job application.
-With a little bit of prep, ChatGPT can be configured to generate quality resumes based on a given job description to save time and energy instead of manually juggling and editing resumes.
+With a little bit of prep, ChatGPT can be configured to generate quality resumes based on a given job description to save time instead of manually juggling and editing resumes.

 ## Getting Started